Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise: Iterative phase reversal driven from the -space

-Note that this observation also enables to revisit the results of Ref.~\cite{touma_distortion_2021} that showed a similar feature in the fault area of San Jacinto.
-As shown in that previous paper, the phase conjugate of each eigenstate can provide the focusing law to image each scatterer (Figure~\ref{ITR_IPR}F).
+Note that this observation also enables to revisit the results of Touma et al.~\cite{touma_distortion_2021} that showed a similar feature in the fault area of San Jacinto.
+As shown in that previous paper, the phase conjugate of each eigenstate can provide the focusing law to image each scatterer (Supplementary Fig.~\ref{ITR_IPR}f).
 A compound image can be built by combining the result provided by each eigenstate.
 However, this approach only provides an image of the main structures of the volcano.
 As we will see further, it actually fails in highlighting smaller reflectors.

 The IPR process that we previously introduced above in the geophone basis can provide a much more complete view of the inner volcano structure.
-By forcing a transmittance estimation with the same weight over the whole $\mathbf{k}-$space, the resulting focusing law $\mathbf{W}$ (Fig.~\ref{ITR_IPR}G) can address simultaneously all scatterers in the field-of-view.
-The angular spectrum addressed by this focusing law can be estimated by considering the modulus of the vector $\mathbf{C_{kk}}\times \mathbf{W}$ (Fig.~\ref{ITR_IPR}H).
-The comparison with the angular spectrum covered by the three first eigenvectors of $\mathbf{C}_{\mathbf{k},\mathbf{k}}(z)$ (Fig.~\ref{ITR_IPR}D) shows the benefit of IPR for tailoring a focusing law operating over the whole $\mathbf{k}$-space.
-Also applied at input of the $\mathbf{R}-$matrix, the focusing law derived by IPR leads to the confocal image displayed in Fig.~\ref{ITR_IPR}I. Compared with the ITR process that only focuses on the three main reflectors at the considered depth {(Fig.~\ref{ITR_IPR}E)}, the IPR algorithm provides a full-field image of the subsoil highlighting six main structures at the same depth {(Fig.~\ref{ITR_IPR}I)}.
+By forcing a transmittance estimation with the same weight over the whole $\mathbf{k}-$space, the resulting focusing law $\mathbf{W}$ (Supplementary Fig.~\ref{ITR_IPR}g) can address simultaneously all scatterers in the field-of-view.
+The angular spectrum addressed by this focusing law can be estimated by considering the modulus of the vector $\mathbf{C_{kk}}\times \mathbf{W}$ (Supplementary Fig.~\ref{ITR_IPR}h).
+The comparison with the angular spectrum covered by the three first eigenvectors of $\mathbf{C}_{\mathbf{k},\mathbf{k}}(z)$ (Supplementary Fig.~\ref{ITR_IPR}d) shows the benefit of IPR for tailoring a focusing law operating over the whole $\mathbf{k}$-space.
+Also applied at input of the $\mathbf{R}-$matrix, the focusing law derived by IPR leads to the confocal image displayed in Supplementary Fig.~\ref{ITR_IPR}i.
+Compared with the ITR process that only focuses on the three main reflectors at the considered depth {(Supplementary Fig.~\ref{ITR_IPR}e)}, the IPR algorithm provides a full-field image of the subsoil highlighting six main structures at the same depth {(Supplementary Fig.~\ref{ITR_IPR}i)}.